Spoiler alert! … there might not be any one specific best diet for heart health.

 - Manage Stress

-There are a couple of different eating patterns that can help guide you, including the DASH diet and the Mediterranean diet.
-The most important thing is not necessarily the actual diet you’re following … it’s the do-ability.
+But the most important thing is not necessarily the actual diet you’re following … it’s the do-ability.

 Consistency is key when it comes to any change you’re planning to make.